Zoom Team Chat

 In the old days, where we accepted Zoom fatigue, we'd "jump on a quick call" and fall into our old habits.

-In the new age, where we're thinking about our actions, we can chat across platform by installing a single app.
+In the new age, where we're thinking about our actions, we can chat across platform with a single app.

-If you want to stay in Zoom Team Chat and connect to contacts on other platforms, learn more at m.io.
+If you want to stay in Zoom Team Chat and connect to contacts on Microsoft Teams or Slack, learn more at m.io.

 Posted in: